 "Criminal mastermind Raleigh Crichton abducts pop idol Lane Kincaid and replaces him with his twin brother Michael.
 Persistent fan Whitney Springfield witnesses the kidnapping.
 Although her rich and powerful father doesn't believe her, Whitney persuades Diana Prince to investigate."

-On this day in 1979 (in the United Kingdom), Doctor Who aired "Destiny of the Daleks: Part 4."
-This served as the fourth episode to the program's seventeenth season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1979 (in the United Kingdom), Doctor Who aired "Destiny Of The Daleks: Part 4."
+Officially, this served as the fourth episode to the program's seventeenth season, and here's the plot summary as detailed by IMDB.com:

 "To break the centuries-old stalemate in their war, the Movellans need the Doctor, as do the Daleks Davros.
 The solution is simple, but neither side can see it, nor would the Doctor upset this perfect and unplanned peace they've achieved.
 Davros, though, is another matter."